jolzee/leopard-chat-ui-teneo/README.md

 #### Configuration

-Leopard is configured using [`.env`](https://jolzee.gitbook.io/leopard/installation#leopard-environment-variables) files and through the [`.env.solution.json`](https://jolzee.gitbook.io/leopard/configuration/leopard-config-page#default-configuration) file in the root of the project.
+Leopard is configured using `/config/default.js` which is a **commented** JavaScript module.
+You can either directly add your configuration to default.js or to an adjacent `local.js` which takes precedence and is added to .gitignore.
+The conversational solutions are configured through the [`.env.solution.json`](https://jolzee.gitbook.io/leopard/configuration/leopard-config-page#default-configuration) file in the root of the project.
 If you want to make some changes prior to running/building Leopard then do so now.

 #### Run Locally in Development Mode